 One Year Warranty

-The one year warranty is required by the Town to ensure that the improvements meet material and workmanship standards.
-Any deficiencies that occur during the one year warranty are the responsibility of the developer or owner to repair.
-A final inspection is required.
-It is the developer/owner's responsibility to notify the Town Public Works Department prior to the end of the warranty (60 days is requested) to setup the end of warranty inspection.
-The developer or owner will be notified of all deficiencies that must be corrected prior to the Town taking over the maintenance of the improvements.
-The Town will provide the developer or owner with a written notification that the Town has accepted maintenance of the improvements.
+A one year warranty is required by the Town to ensure that public infrastructure and improvements meet material and workmanship standards.
+Repair of any deficiencies that occur during the one year warranty are the responsibility of the developer.
+An end of warranty inspection is required to close out this period.
+It is the developer's responsibility to notify the Public Works Department prior to the end of the warranty (60 days is requested) to schedule the end of warranty inspection.
+The developer will be notified of all deficiencies that must be corrected prior to the Town taking over the maintenance of the infrastructure and releasing the one year warranty.
+This process is very similar to the final walk-through inspection process.